 When can students attempt to earn CDM?

-The windows for CDM testing are set by North Carolina Department of Public Instruction.
-The upcoming CDM testing windows are as follows:
+The windows for CDM testing in courses with a North Carolina End-of-Course (EOC) assessment or North Carolina Final Exam (NCFE) are set by the North Carolina Department of Public Instruction.
+The upcoming CDM application deadlines and testing windows are as follows:

 What should I do if I'm interested in pursuing CDM?

 If you/your student is interested in earning course credit through the CDM process, start the conversation with your school counselor, who can discuss the process and potential impact of successful CDM on future scheduling and course selections.